hvo2906/shopee-order-statement/README.md

 ## **Usage Methods**

-### **Method 1: Chrome Extension - Manually Upload**
+### **Method 1: Chrome/CocCoc Extension - Chrome Webstore**
-  #### Step 1: Enable Developer Mode
+  #### Step 1: Access Extension link in Webstore
 1. Open Google Chrome or CocCoc
-2. Access Extensions: In the address bar, type chrome://extensions/ for Chrome browser, or coccoc://extensions/ then press Enter.
-3. Enable Developer Mode:
-  - In the Extensions page, you will see a toggle switch labeled Developer mode in the upper-right corner.
-  - Click on the toggle to enable Developer mode.
-This will reveal additional options.
-  #### Step 2: Load the Extension
-4. Unzip the Extension File:
-  - Locate the "Shopee Order Exporter - Extension.zip" file on your computer.
-  - Right-click on the file and choose Extract All or use your preferred extraction tool to unzip the file.
-  - Extract the contents to a known directory on your computer.
-5. Load Unpacked Extension:
-  - In the Extensions page in Chrome (with Developer mode enabled), click on the Load unpacked button.
-  - A file dialog will open.
-Navigate to the directory where you extracted the extension files.
-  - Select the folder containing the extracted files and click Select Folder.
-6. Verify Installation:
-  - You should now see the "Shopee Order Exporter" extension listed on the Extensions page.
-  - Ensure the extension is enabled (the toggle switch next to it should be on).
+2. Access Extensions: Access this link (https://bit.ly/speods) for the extension
+3. Click Add to Chrome button
+4. A dialog box appears, asking you to add the extension.
+Click 'Add extension'.
+5. Wait for about 5 secs then a dialogue appears and tell you it has been successfully installed.
-  #### Step 3: Use the Extension
+  #### Step 2: Use the Extension
-7. Login to Shopee: Navigate to the Shopee website (https://shopee.vn/) and log in with your account.
+6. Login to Shopee: Navigate to the Shopee website (https://shopee.vn/) and log in with your account.
-8. Open the Extension and Export:
+7. Open the Extension and Export:
   - Click on the puzzle piece icon (Extensions icon) in the upper-right corner of Chrome.
   - From the dropdown, find and click on "Shopee Order Exporter" to open the extension popup.
   - In the extension popup, click on the Export Orders button.